 The tension has been building since September, when Huang appeared alongside OpenAI CEO Sam Altman to announce a letter of intent for Nvidia to invest up to $100 billion in the AI lab.
 The plan called for OpenAI to build massive AI infrastructure around Nvidia's technology, requiring up to 10 gigawatts of power and representing one of the largest corporate investments in AI history.

 But the deal's status quickly became murky.
 An SEC filing in November revealed the agreement hadn't actually been finalized, raising questions about whether the September announcement was premature.
-Then over the weekend, the Wall Street Journal reported the deal was "," sending shockwaves through the market.
+Then over the weekend, the Wall Street Journal reported the deal was "on ice," sending shockwaves through the market.